CyberSecAI/CyberSecAI.github.io/docs/Vulnrichment/Vulnrichment.md

       1. Ask ChatGPT4o (via Batch API) to Agree (Yes/No) with the assigned CWE (and provide a Confidence score, and rationale if not)
             1. Sort these by Confidence score i.e. start with the highest Confidence ones.
       2. Assign the same task to Gemini and Claude via APIs driven by langchain

-!!! note
-    As I was interested in comparing LLM responses, I did not optimize the LLM usage.

-    This can be done in several ways e.g.

-    1. For the subset where ChatGPT4o disagrees, ask Gemini and Claude to assess the human-assigned CWEs
-    2. Ask each LLM in turn to review the previous assessments by LLMs

 ### Create a Prompt